 Photo: Mike Fernandez/Audubon

 The Audubon Mural Project is a collaboration between the National Audubon Society and Gitler &_____ Gallery to create murals of climate-threatened birds throughout John James Audubon's old Harlem‐based neighborhood in New York City.
-The project is inspired by the legacy of the great American bird artist and pioneering ornithologist and is energized by Audubon’s groundbreaking Birds and Climate Change Report, which reveals at least half of all North American bird species are threatened by a warming climate.
-The project commissions artists to paint murals of each of the report's 314 species.
+The project is inspired by the legacy of the great American bird artist and pioneering ornithologist and is energized by Audubon’s groundbreaking Birds and Climate Change Report, which reveals at least half of all North American birds are threatened by a warming climate.
+The project commissions artists to paint murals of each of the report's 314 species, and has been widely covered in the media, including most recently by The New York Times.

 To find out how you can help or be a sponsor, please email us at email@example.com.